thuanromoli/thuanromoli/README.md

 <h1>Hi, I'm Thuan! </h1>

-I have just graduated from the University of St Andrews and since I am currently full-time unemployed (not by choice), I decided to spend some time organising my projects.
+I have just graduated from the University of St Andrews and since I am currently a full-time unemployed (not by choice), I decided to spend some time organising my projects.
+You are very welcome to have a look at anything on here!

 I will highlight in bold a few projects I found particularly interesting.
-You are very welcome to have a look at anything on here!

 <h2>📖 Dissertation:</h2>